zopefoundation/zope.formlib/src/zope/formlib/form.rst

 - We set up our widgets as before.

-- We use `form.handleSubmit` to validate our data.
-We pass the form, actions, prefix, and `validate` method.
-For each action, `form.handleSubmit` checks to see if the action was submitted.
+- We use `handleSubmit` to validate our data.
+We pass the form, actions, prefix, and ``validate`` method.
+For each action, `handleSubmit` checks to see if the action was submitted.
 If the action was submitted, it checks to see if it has a validator.
 If the action has a validator, the action's validator is called, otherwise the validator passed is called.
 The validator result (a